 No known courses that focus solely on these issues for leaders/managers.
-However, there are a number of leadership and management courses available within the sector, and the new set of NOS for Leaders and Managers of Care services is now developed and the new awards will be available by April 2008.
+However, there are a number of leadership and management courses available within the sector, and the new set of NOS for Leaders and Managers of Care services is now developed.
+New awards will be available by April 2008.